mysteriouspresence/datathon_24/README.md

 This is our attempt for the UCI Datathon!
 We attempted doing the QuickRelease Challenge using Rust and Excel especially.

-The front end was an attempt to make an interactive visualization of how the errors had propogated and we made a querying model using NextJs, TRPC, PostgreSQL and shadcn-ui!
+The front end was an attempt to make an interactive visualization of how the errors had propogated and we made a querying model using NextJs, TRPC, PostgreSQL, and Supabase and shadcn-ui!

 ## Visualizations